mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/06-view-columns.md

 Here is the information we should show in View Columns.
 We don't necessarily have to use the abstractions below, there might be a better way to show the data necessary.

-If we end up having a column menu in [the Query Builder](/en/product/specs/2022-01-views/03-the-query-builder)'s data preview feature, we can probably reuse it here.
+If we end up having a column menu in [the Query Builder](/en/product/specs/2022-01-views/03-the-query-builder), we can probably reuse it here.

 ## Data Type
 This is the final data type of the content of the column after any computations etc. are applied.